The manifold absolute pressure (MAP) sensor is a simple three-wire component easily tested with a multimeter.

 Symptoms Of A Bad MAP Sensor

-- Black smoke coming out of the tail-pipe as engine runs.
+- Black smoke coming out of the tailpipe along with really bad gas mileage.

 Where To Buy The MAP Sensor And Save

-The following links will help you comparison shop for the MAP sensor:
+The following links will help you to comparison shop for the MAP sensor of known automotive brand names (no knockoffs!)

 Not sure if the MAP sensor fits your particular vehicle?
 Don't worry, once you get to the site they'll make sure it fits by asking you the specifics of your particular GM vehicle.
 If it doesn't fit, they'll find you the right MAP sensor.